Alex Sidorenko AvatarAlex Sidorenko

 How do I use it in practice?

-This feature goes hand in hand with the state colocation technique.
-It allows for the natural optimization of a React app by structuring components in a way that isolates the state with the parts of UI this state is updating - Optimizing React performance without refs and memo.
+This feature goes hand-in-hand with the state colocation technique.
+It allows for the natural optimization of a React app by structuring components in a way that isolates the state with the parts of the UI this state is updating - Optimizing React performance without refs and memo.

-Don’t use this guide as a reason for over-analyzing re-renders prematurely, as it is counter-productive.
+Don't use this guide as a reason to over-analyze re-renders prematurely, as it is counter-productive.

 Coding challenge